MicrosoftDocs/customer-insights/topics/developers/quick-starts/1_view.md

 ## Find the dashboard!

 It's your first day at work.
 Let's go to [this main dashboard] to see how many vehicles Polaris is selling.

-{% img "adding-appid.jpg" alt:"Adding the App ID in the Project Manager" class:"img-responsive" %}